TobiWo/eth-duties/README.md

 ## Installation

 A binary/executable release will be added in the near future.
-For now you need to call the python binary to execute the program or build the artefact on your own (see [here](#build)).
-Therefore you need to perform some steps before usage.
-I added three possible installation workflows.
+For now you need to call the python binary to execute the application or build the artefact on your own (see [here](#build)).
+In any way you need to perform some steps before you can proceed.

-### Anaconda

-The first one is based on [miniconda/Anaconda](https://docs.conda.io/en/latest/miniconda.html).
-Make sure you can call the conda binary/executable in your terminal.
+Dependencies are organized and managed using poetry.
+Poetry itself needs `Python 3.7` or later.
+It is recommended to work with virtual environments instead of your global Python installation.

+My personal workflow to manage virtual environments is to use [miniconda/Anaconda](https://docs.conda.io/en/latest/miniconda.html), therefore the steps described are based on this toolchain.

 1. Navigate to the root folder of the repository
-1. Execute

-    ```bash
-    conda env create -f development_env.yaml
-    ```

-1. Activate your newly created conda environment
+1. Create new conda environment with poetry

-    ```bash
-    conda activate eth-duties
-    ```

-### Pip

-The second workflow leverages an requirements.txt to install the dependencies via pip.

-1. Navigate to the root folder of the repository
-1. Execute

-    ```bash
-    pip install -r requirements.txt
-    ```

-### Poetry

-The third and most enhanced way is to use poetry where you can manage all dependencies and also run certain commands like e.g. pyinstaller to build the binary/executable on your own.

-For more information I recommend to check poetries documentation [here](https://python-poetry.org/docs/) and especially how to manage virtual envs [here](https://python-poetry.org/docs/managing-environments/).

-My personal way is to use poetry in combination with a conda virtual environment.
-Both work perfectly fine together.
-Therefore I added a second conda environemnt file (poetry_env.yaml).
-If you want to take this path as well you can execute the following steps:

-1. Navigate to the root folder of the repository
-1. Execute

     ```bash
     conda env create -f poetry_env.yaml